s0hv/foo_discord_rich/docs/album-artwork.md

 After you have installed python and saved the script on your machine, you need to set the Artwork upload command as follows.
 `"C:\path\to\python" "C:\path\to\catbox_upload.py"`

+### Catbox uploader written in Rust
+The code for this uploader can be found [here](https://github.com/realoksi/foobar2000-catbox) and the releases can be found [here](https://github.com/realoksi/foobar2000-catbox/releases).
+The installation instructions are the same as for [Standalone imgur uploader](#standalone-imgur-uploader)

 ## Descriptions of options

 This section contains brief descriptions for the different options on the Artwork section in the settings of this plugin.